fatmcgav/fatmcgav-netapp/docs/lun_map_unmap.md

     initiatorgroup:(Required) This parameter defines the initiator group to map to the given LUN.

-    lunid:(optional) If the lun-id is not specified, the smallest number that can be used for the various initiators in the group is automatically picked.
-Value can range between [0..4095]

     force:(Optional) Forcibly map the lun, disabling mapping conflict checks with the high-availability partner.
                      If not specified all conflict checks are performed.
 In Data ONTAP Cluster-Mode, this field is accepted for backwards compatibilty and is ignored.